by Jennifer McMahon

 I was immediately drawn to the synopsis for The Winter People by Jennifer McMahon.
 It shares a tale about a mother and daughter bond, loss, grief and wishes that should never be granted.
 A farm shrouded with a tragic history, a superstitious rural community, and a mother with secrets all added to this atmospheric tale.
-Mini review: A spine-tingling, hair raising thriller.
+Mini-review: A spine-tingling, hair-raising thriller.
 McMahon held me captive and made me shiver.

-The Winter People, shares a mystery that takes place on a small farm house in West Hall, Vermont.
+The Winter People, shares a mystery that takes place on a small farmhouse in West Hall, Vermont.
 The journey to unlock the strange disappearance of a young mother named Alice reveals two stories.
-Those of Sara Harrison Shea, who was found dead behind her farm house in 1908 shortly after her daughter Gertie’s tragic death.
+Those of Sara Harrison Shea, who was found dead behind her farmhouse in 1908 shortly after her daughter Gertie’s tragic death.
 The second story is present day and takes us into the lives of a recluse mother named Alice, and her two children, Ruthie and Fawn.
 Alice mysteriously disappears and her daughter, Ruthie begins searching for her.
-The answers she finds are disturbing and the tale that unfolds offers a suspenseful tale that leaves us deeply entangled in a macabre tale of love, loss and death.
+The answers she finds are disturbing and the tale that unfolds offers a suspenseful tale that leaves us deeply entangled in a macabre tale of love, loss, and death.

 The Winter People offers a clever tale about the bond between mother and daughter with dark paranormal twists.
 The author split our time between the present and past.
 Ruthie and her younger sister Fawn are searching for clues regarding the strange disappearance of their mother.
 Clues bring questions, and questions have them looking to the surrounding woods, strange disappearances and disturbing journal entries from Sara.
 The tale unfolded slowly with details surrounding both past and present.
 We know almost immediately what we are dealing with, and it only heightened the bone-chilling suspense.
 As the reader, I kept waiting for the boogie man to appear.
 This created a delicious, suspenseful feeling.
 I became so engrossed that wind and house noises made me gulp, and I shut closet doors before I continued.
-Usually I share my thoughts on the characters, but felt even my opinions of them might reveal things.
-Winter People reminded me of those tales whispered around the camp fire late at night.
-Those urban legends that gave you goosebumps and had you checking behind you shoulder.
+Usually, I share my thoughts on the characters but felt even my opinions of them might reveal things.
+Winter People reminded me of those tales whispered around the campfire late at night.
+Those urban legends that gave you goosebumps and had you checking behind your shoulder.
 Within this creepy, bone-tingling horror tale there is a message or warning.
 Creep-tastic!

 The Winter People beacons the reader to pull up a chair.
 Unique and chilling McMahon spun a tale that the reader is sure to remember long after the book is finished.
 Fans of ghost stories and paranormal suspense should add this to their reading list.